Ministers ‘dragging feet’ on forcing killers to court as Letby to skip sentencing

 “In government, Labour will give judges the power to force offenders to face justice in court.
 The families of victims deserve nothing less.”

-Sir Robert said the government could amend the Victims Bill to introduce the change or even consider emergency legislation to push it through sooner.
+Sir Robert said the government could amend the victims bill to introduce the change or even consider emergency legislation to push it through sooner.

 “Letby’s continuing refusal to come into the dock adds insult to the most grievous injury she has caused to the families of the innocent victims,” he added.